 “John had originally expressed an interest in working with vehicles, and we encouraged him to work towards a commercial driving position,” said PRIDE Employment Relationship Coordinator Mayra De Alba-Cajas.
 “The perfect opportunity appeared in 2019 when John applied and was hired for a Yard Hostler position due to his excellent performance record.”
 (A yard hostler directs vehicles at parking or docking areas to move, position, or park trucks or trailers.)

 During hostler training, John worked in the yard shack to supervise night shift trucks.
-Then, after completing his training, he took responsibility for organizing semi-trailers in the yard.
+After completing his training, he took responsibility for organizing semi-trailers in the yard.

 In 2019, funded by Amazon, John earned his CDL and began working as a truck driver with C.R.
 England.
 He thanked Amazon and PRIDE Industries for helping him reach his career goals.